hisarciklilar/fun_fact_stats/README.md

 - Adding labels to all form elements to ensure full accessibility (at the moment, there are some accessibility issues related to that).

+- Removing the Wikipedia iframe and inserting a more direct search field in the text because reading is not very easy within the iframe, in particular on smaller screens.

 ## Testing

 ### Validation of Code